- find

 Expressions

-).
+The part of the command after the list of starting point(s) (i.e., ex_dir_tree_to_search) is the expression (i.e., ex_search_expression).
 This expression is a query specification that describes how to match file system objects and what to do with the items that are matched.

-expression is composed of:
+A find expression is composed of:

 - Actions Actions have side effects and return either

-, usually based on whether or not they are successful. - Global Options Global options affect the operation of actions and tests specified on any part of the command line.
+trueorfalse, usually based on whether or not they are successful. - Global Options Global options affect the operation of actions and tests specified on any part of the command line.
 Global options always return

-. - Operators Operators join together the other items within the expression.
+true. - Operators Operators join together the other items within the expression.

 - Positional Options Positional options affect only actions and tests that follow them.
 Positional options always return

-. - Tests Tests return a
+true. - Tests Tests return a

-value, usually on the basis of some property of an object that is being considered.
+trueorfalsevalue, usually on the basis of some property of an object that is being considered.

 There are many potential values for each of the items listed above, but the following are some of the most useful ones.